menu

 Overview

 Kilbourne is a tiny town located in the state of Ohio.
 With a population of 127 people and just one neighborhood, Kilbourne is the 808th largest community in Ohio.
-Kilbourne has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Kilbourne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Kilbourne real estate is some of the most expensive in Ohio, although Kilbourne house values don't compare to the most expensive real estate in the U.S.